perveevm/PolygonContestImporter/README.md

 For problem importing our importer parses `problem.xml`, and creates both `%ioi` and `%icpc` scripts inside PCMS2 problem.xml.

 First, importer looks for `problem.xml.polygon` file inside problem directory.
 If there is no such file, it looks for `problem.xml` file, and renames it to `problem.xml.polygon`.
 Then `problem.xml.polygon` file is getting parsed, creating `problem.xml` file, which is PCMS2 problem descriptor.
-So if anything failes during the import, importer can be run again.
+So if anything fails during the import, importer can be run again.

 #### IOI importing, groups, feedback